-Maye uses a thoughtful, passionate, and client-centered approach to assist clients in achieving their goals.
+Maye uses a thoughtful, passionate, and holistic approach to assist clients in navigating complex environmental and regulatory issues.

-While in law school, Maye worked as a Student Attorney at the Refugee and Human Rights Clinic representing clients in asylum and naturalization matters.
-Maye also served as the Editor-in-Chief of the Maine Law Review, overseeing the production and publication of two volumes of the Journal.
-After graduating from law school, Maye clerked for the Honorable John A. Woodcock, Jr. of the United States District Court for the District of Maine where she further honed her legal research and writing skills and gained valuable insight into the various stages of civil and criminal trial court litigation in a wide variety of legal matters.
+During law school, Maye worked as a Student Attorney at the Refugee and Human Rights Clinic representing clients in asylum and naturalization matters.
+Maye also served as the Editor-in-Chief of the Maine Law Review overseeing the production and publication of two volumes of the Journal.
+After graduating from law school Maye clerked for the Honorable John A. Woodcock, Jr. of the United States District Court for the District of Maine where she honed her legal research and writing skills and gained valuable insight into the various stages of civil and criminal litigation in a wide variety of legal matters.

 Maye lives in Portland with her husband and three cats.
 She is an avid reader, baker, gardener, and knitter.
 When she’s not working, she can be found reading the latest installment of her favorite mystery series, experimenting with a new recipe, or exploring the Maine coast.